Pauline Chen

-Pauline W. Chen (born 1964), is a Taiwanese American surgeon, author, and New York Times columnist.
+Pauline W. Chen (born 1964), is a Taiwanese-American surgeon, author, and New York Times columnist.
 She is known for her 2007 book Final Exam: A Surgeon's Reflections on Mortality as well as her online column "Doctor and Patient".
 She is also the recipient of numerous awards including the UCLA Outstanding Physician of the Year Award in 1999 and the George Longstreth Humanness Award at Yale for most exemplifying empathy, kindness, and care in an age of advancing technology.

+Early life and career

-Her parents are immigrants from Taiwan.
+Chen's parents are immigrants from Taiwan.

-Education and training

 Chen graduated from The Loomis Chaffee School, then attended Harvard University and the Feinberg School of Medicine at Northwestern University.
 She completed her general surgical training at Yale University, the National Cancer Institute, and UCLA.
 She was appointed faculty at UCLA, specializing in liver and kidney transplants and the treatment of cancer.

-View on end-of-life care

-Through her practice as a transplant surgeon and her experiences of dealing with terminally ill patients, Dr. Chen came to understand that, commonly, doctors consider a patient's death as a sign of imperfect care and thus a personal failure.
-And doctors hate to fail.
-Doctors strive to combat their patients’ sicknesses, but if the battle starts to become a losing one then doctors do not prepare their patients for inevitable death.
-Instead, the battle for life and denial of death continues with the frequent result that many patients die in a hospital's Intensive Care Unit while undergoing painful treatment rather than at home with pain-management and in peace.
-Dr. Chen wants to change this practice.